Randhurst Village: 2010s

 Construction of Randhurst Village began in the fall of 2009.
-Bon-Ton Stores, Inc. announced a remodeling of the former mall's Carson Pirie Scott anchor in May 2009, which was completed in November 2010.
+Bon-Ton Stores, Inc. announced a remodeling of the Carson Pirie Scott anchor in May 2009, which was completed in November 2010.
 A new AMC movie theater, with 12 screens, replaced the Randhurst 16 outparcel theater - originally the General Cinema Fourplex (1962–1996) and purchased by AMC in 2002 - in April 2011.
 T.J.
-Maxx and Old Navy (returning from previous mall), also opened in Randhurst during 2011 while The Sports Authority replaced Steve & Barry's.
+Maxx and Old Navy (returning from previous mall), also opened in Randhurst in 2011, while The Sports Authority replaced Steve & Barry's.